barrieca/KRR_Project/README.md

 ### Reasoning

 We decided to use both analogical retrieval and case-based reasoning for our recommendations.
 Before we used Companions built in analogical reasoning, we decided to do some pre-filtering on the games.
-We incorporated preexisting domain knowledge, we determined that the recommended games should share at least one genre with one of the games the user provided for comparison.
+We incorporated pre-existing domain knowledge, we determined that the recommended games should share at least one genre with one of the games the user provided for comparison.

 We noted that for user friendliness, the entire reasoning process must happen without the user having to interact with system more than for providing previously played games, and feedback on the results.

-The reasoning process began with the user providing three games they had played in the past and enjoyed, which each game having at least one corresponding aspect that the user really liked about the game (e.g. art, gameplay, story).
+The reasoning process began with the user providing three games they had played in the past and enjoyed, with each game having at least one corresponding aspect that the user really liked about the game (e.g. art, gameplay, story).
 For each of these games, we dynamically created corresponding case libraries and added them as facts in Companions.
 Only after we had inserted these libraries and all corresponding facts into Companions could the system proceed to